stackery/wild-rydes-workshop/readme.md

   * Stackery
   * Epsagon

+> Be sure the laptop you are using during the workshop can run a terminal or shell.
+For example, if you are using a Chromebook, make sure it has the ability to boot into Linux.
+MacOS, Linux, or Windows laptops should work without any changes required.

 At a minimum you will need to create a Stackery account.
 Follow the instructions below to setup what you need to get started and complete this workshop.